Quadralific/APIR/README.md

 **The project is still in development**.
 APIR still needs a lot of time to get shaped.
 Feel free to submit a [pull request](https://github.com/QuadraBoy/APIR/pulls) if you want to request something that can improve APIR!
 Any contributions to the project will be appreciated!

 ## Project Goals
-The goals of this project are to provide a collection of useful tools for robotics students without any overheads that can affect performance and speed while being easy to use.
+The goal of this project is to provide a collection of useful tools for robotics students without any overheads while being easy to use.

 ## Reporting Bugs or Errors
 Does APIR have any errors or bugs when you use it?
 Report it at the [issues](https://github.com/QuadraBoy/APIR/issues) tab.